 Avoid all Cr inhibitors or antagonists before this test.

 You may feel slight pain or a sting when the needle is inserted.
 You may also feel some throbbing at the site after the blood is drawn.

 This test may be done to diagnose chromium poisoning or deficiency.

 Serum chromium levels normally range from less than 0.05 up to 0.5 micrograms/milliliter (mcg/mL).

 Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.

-Increased chromium levels may result if you are overexposed to the substance when you work in the following industries:
+Increased chromium levels may result if you are overexposed to the substance.
+This may happen if you work in the following industries:

-Decreased chromium levels only occurs in people who receive all of their nutrition by vein (total parenteral nutrition or TPN) whose nutritional fluids do not contain enough chromium.
+Decreased chromium levels only occurs in people who receive all of their nutrition by vein (total parenteral nutrition or TPN) and do not get enough chromium.